Oberon: A Midsummer Night's Dream

 In William Shakespeare's A Midsummer Night's Dream, written in 1595/96, Oberon is the king of all of the fairies and is engaged in a dispute with his wife Titania, the fairy queen.
 They are arguing over custody of a child whom Oberon wants to raise to be his henchman.
 Titania wants to keep and raise the child for the sake of her mortal friend and follower who died giving birth to him.

 Because Oberon and Titania are both powerful spirits connected to nature, their feuding disrupts the weather.
 Titania describes the consequences of their fighting:

-Oberon tricks Titania into giving him back the child using the juice from a special flower that makes you "madly dote upon the next live thing that it sees".
-The flower was accidentally struck by Cupid's arrow when he attempted to shoot a young maiden in a field, instead infusing the flower with love.
+Oberon tricks Titania into giving him back the child using the juice from a special flower that makes one "madly dote upon the next live thing that it sees".
+The flower was accidentally struck by Cupid's arrow when he attempted to shoot a young maiden in a field, infusing the flower with love.
 Oberon sends his servant, Puck, to fetch the flower, which he does successfully.

-Furious that Titania will not give him the child, he puts juice from a magical flower into her eyes while she is asleep.
-The effect of the juice will cause Titania to fall in love with the first live thing she sees upon awakening.
+Furious that Titania will not give him the child, Oberon puts juice from the magical flower in her eyes while she is asleep, the effect of which will cause Titania to fall in love with the first living thing she sees upon awakening.
 Titania awakens and finds herself madly in love with Bottom, an actor from the rude mechanicals whose head was just transformed into that of a donkey, thanks to a curse from Puck.

 Meanwhile, two couples have entered the forest: lovers Hermia and Lysander are pursued by Demetrius, who also loves Hermia, and Helena, who loves Demetrius.
 Oberon witnesses Demetrius rejecting Helena, admires her amorous determination, and decides to help her.
-He sends Puck to put some of the juice in Demetrius's eyes, describing him as “a youth in Athenian clothing”, to make him fall in love with Helena.
+He sends Puck to put some of the juice in Demetrius's eyes, describing him as "a youth in Athenian clothing", to make him fall in love with Helena.
 Puck finds Lysander – who is also a youth wearing Athenian clothing – and puts the love potion on Lysander's eyes.
 When Lysander wakes, he sees Helena first and falls in love with her.
 Meanwhile, Demetrius has also been anointed with the flower and awakes to see Helena, pursued by Lysander, and a fight breaks out between the two young men.
 Oberon is furious with Puck and casts a sleeping spell on the forest, making Puck reverse the potion on Lysander, admonishing Puck to not reverse the effects on Demetrius.
 Both couples awake and begin the journey back to Athens.

 Oberon now looks upon Titania and her lover, Bottom, and feels sorry for what he has done.
 He reverses the spell using a magic herb.
 When she wakes, she is confused, thinking that she had a dream.
 Oberon explains that the dream was real and the two reunite happily.
 They then return to Athens in the epilogue to bless the couples, becoming once again the benevolent fairy king and queen.